shrideio/shoebox/README.md

     $ echo $REPO_ROOT
     ```

-## TSL (SSL certificate)
+## Setup TSL (SSL)

 1. Browse to [Apache on CentOS/RHEL 7](https://certbot.eff.org/lets-encrypt/centosrhel7-apache)

 2. Follow the *wildcard* instruction up to the *step 6* inclusively.

-    - On *step 2* running `yum install epel-release` should be just enough
+    - On *Step 2* - running the following command is sufficient.

+        ```
+        $ sudo yum install epel-release
+        ```

-    - On *step 3* [EC2 region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
+    - On *Step 3* - [EC2 region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 You may want to add more than one region in case one of the servers is down.

-    - On *step 6* **Cloudfalre** is chosen as a DNS provider for the dns challenge.
-Please consult with the [DNS providers](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438) list supporting *Let's Encrypt* and *Certbot* [DNS Plugins](https://certbot.eff.org/docs/using.html#dns-plugins) integration.
+    - On *Step 6* - [Cloudflare](https://www.cloudflare.com/) is a DNS provider for the dns challenge.
+Please check the [DNS providers](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438) list supporting *Let's Encrypt* and *Certbot* [DNS Plugins](https://certbot.eff.org/docs/using.html#dns-plugins) integrations.

 3. Setup *Cloudflare* credentials

-    - Create a [Cloudflare account](https://dash.cloudflare.com/sign-up), the basic plan is free of charge, and get the api key
+    - Create a [Cloudflare account](https://dash.cloudflare.com/sign-up) and receive an API key.
+The basic plan is free of charge,

     - Change the name servers at your domain name provider control panel to the Cloudflare's name servers